scrtlabs/SupernovaDocs/node runners/run-full-node.md

 secretcli config output json
 ```

 Set up a key.
-Make sure you backup the mnemonic and the keyring password.
+Make sure you back up the mnemonic and the keyring password.

 ```bash
 secretcli keys add $INSERT_YOUR_KEY_NAME